alistairdunn1/scala/Readme.md

-# Scaled Length Frequency Calculator
+# Scaled Length Frequency Calculator (Sex-Based)

-A simplified R implementation for calculating scaled length frequencies from fisheries sampling data with bootstrap uncertainty estimation.
+An R implementation for calculating scaled length frequencies from fisheries sampling data, supporting sex-based analysis and bootstrap uncertainty estimation.
 Based on the catch-at-age package methodology but with streamlined data inputs and outputs.

 ## Overview